Japanese Fillet Knife: 5 Best Knives for Fish Filleting

 Still not sure which one to choose?
 When deciding on the right Japanese fillet knife for fish, it’s important to consider the type of fish you usually prepare and your skill level in the kitchen.
 The table below combines three factors: fish size, user experience and budget to help you quickly find the most suitable knife.

-In addition to fish type and skill level, the blade material is also an important factor to consider.
+In addition to fish type and skill level, the blade material, such as stainless steel or Damascus, is also an important factor to consider.
 High-quality steels like VG-10 and Aogami offer excellent sharpness and edge retention.
 If you want a fillet knife that requires less maintenance than high-carbon steel but still delivers professional sharpness, a VG-10 steel fillet knife is one of the best choices for both home cooks and chefs.

 8. Conclusion